Repurpose an old drawer

 A flat drawer is put to good use and repurposed into a coffee tray.
 A quarter-round trim was added around the base of the drawer.

 Make a pretty display on your patio or in the garden with repurposed drawers turned into attractive plant boxes.
-Mount the drawers onto a back board, which can then be mounted onto the wall.
+Mount the drawers onto a backing board, which can then be mounted onto the wall.
 You will need to drill holes in the base of the drawers to allow for drainage.
 Or keep the plants in their pots and add a tray inside the base to collect water runoff.

 Another way to create a unique container for plants or herbs is to stain drawers in different colours and stack them on top of each other.